ChunMinChang/blog/_drafts/audio-5-1.md

 | 3F3R-LFE      | L | R | C | LFE | RC | LS | RS |
 | 3F4-LFE       | L | R | C | LFE | RLS | RRS | LS | RS |

+The sample code to set channel layout on OSX is [here][channel-layout].

 ## Mixing

-We already know that the audio layout can be configured into different type based on the number of channels.
+We already know that the audio layout can be configured into different type based on the number of channels and their types.
-The question is, what should we do when the input layout from some audio source doesn't match some user's output layout?
+The question is, what should we do when the input layout from the audio source doesn't match the user's output layout?

-If the two channel layouts are equal, then they must have same numbers of channels and the same order of channels.
+If the two channel layouts are equal, then they must have same numbers of channel type and same channel order.
-(NOTICE: {L, R} and {M, LFE} have different channel numbers.)
-Conversely, if two audio settings have different numbers of channels, or they have same numbers of channels but different orders(e.g., {L, R} and {R, L}), then they must have different channel layouts.
+Conversely, if two audio settings have different numbers of channel type (e.g., {L, R} and {M, LFE}), or they have same numbers of channel type but different orders (e.g., {L, R} and {R, L}), then they must have different channel layouts.

 When the **input layout is different from the output layout**, we need to convert the audio input data to fit the audio output's configuration.
 We call it **mixing**.

+The sample code to mix audio data on OSX is [here][mixing].

 ### Mixing matrix
 ![Mixing matrix][mixing-matrix]

-Although there are various definitions to convert the audio input data into the different output data, they can be summarized into the following equations.
+Although there are various definitions to convert the audio data from input into output, they can be summarized into the following equations.
-We illustrate their relationships into the above figure.
-The value of $$m_{ij}$$ varies from definition to definition.
+The above figure illustrates their relationships, and the value of $$m_{ij}$$ varies from definition to definition.

 $$
 \begin{align}